adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/write_and_read_dataframe/write_and_read_dataframe.md

 - Second ACON is used to consume the bronze data and the latest data to perform silver transformation, in this ACON we are using as **input the two dataframes computed by the first ACON.**
 - Third ACON is used to write the silver computed data from the previous ACON to the target.

+!!! note
-.. note:: This example is not a recommendation on how to deal with incremental loads, the ACON was split in 3 for demo purposes.
+    This example is not a recommendation on how to deal with incremental loads, the ACON was split in 3 for demo purposes.

 Consume bronze data, generate the latest data and return a dictionary with bronze and transformed dataframes: